 This cake and a my simple Yogurt cake are perfect for anyone who loves a less sweet cake.
 I find this Pear Cake a perfect example of that.

 It is one of those cakes that make the perfect breakfast cake.
 And don’t we all love a delicious cake for breakfast?
 Besides who can refuse the tasty combination of mascarpone and pears?
 Enjoy!

 - 1 1/2 cups flour

 - 1/4 cup + 1 1/2 tablespoons cornstarch

 - 1/4 teaspoon baking soda

 - 3/4 cup sugar

 - 3 eggs

-In a medium bowl, whisk together flour, salt, corn starch and baking powder.
+- In a medium bowl, whisk together flour, salt, corn starch, baking powder and baking soda.

-Top with sliced pears and sprinkle with 2 tablespoons (40 grams) sugar.
+- Top with sliced pears and sprinkle with 2 tablespoons (40 grams) sugar (granulated).